 Project Data Sphere

-Celgene is a member of the CEO Roundtable on Cancer, a non profit corporation founded at the request of former President George H. W. Bush and is comprised of chief executives from major American companies that are committed to fighting cancer.
-A new initiative launched in 2012 by the Life Sciences Consortium within the Roundtable is Project Data Sphere which aims to create a platform to share clinical trial data and research findings across academic and bio-pharmaceutical partners.
+Celgene is a member of the CEO Roundtable on Cancer, a nonprofit organization founded at the request of former President George H. W. Bush and is comprised of chief executives from major American companies that are committed to fighting cancer.
+Under the banner of the CEO Roundtable’s Life Science Consortium, Project Data Sphere has created a platform to share clinical trial data and research findings across academic and bio-pharmaceutical partners.

-The Project Data Sphere initiative provides an easy to use database that allows companies, institutions, and researchers to responsibly share, access, and analyze control arms of cancer Phase III clinical trial data sets to accelerate oncology research.
-This initiative engages the efforts of all stakeholders in the cancer community to advance science by transforming “big data” into solutions for cancer patients around the world.
+Project Data Sphere provides an easy to use database that allows companies, institutions, and researchers to responsibly share, access, and analyze cancer clinical trial data sets to accelerate oncology research.
+Project Data Sphere engages the efforts of all stakeholders in the cancer community to advance science by transforming “big data” into solutions for cancer patients around the world.
 By enabling the cancer community to tap into the value of clinical trial data, the initiative may lead to faster, more efficient research, reduced duplication, and greater transparency.

 More information for Project Data Sphere can be found at www.projectdatasphere.org.